mohith2017/honeyhive-ai-challenge/README.md

 # About
-Honey Hive AI LLM Eval application.
+Open Source AI LLM Eval application.
 Built on Flask, python and OpenAI's GPT-3.5 LLM API with custom evaluation and metrics for LLM Eval.

 # Structure